 The main thing you’ll be looking for when it comes to picking your shop compressor is the capacity.
 Which one will be right for you will greatly depend on the type of work you do.
 In general, continuous tools like grinders and sanders will require a greater reservoir to draw on and a higher input, while tools used intermittently like air guns won’t need quite as much to draw upon.

-Below we review what we consider the 4 best shop air compressors.
-Take a gander, why don’t you?
+Below we consider the 4 best shop air compressors on the market:

 If you’re just looking for something for a home shop, this little pancake compressor from DeWalt has you covered.
 It’s not exactly suitable for grinding or sanding, but if you’re running a finish nailer or an air gun to change out a tire it’ll perform the job admirably.
 The only real disadvantage to this compressor is the relatively low capacity of its air tank, but for a lot of homes it will be the perfect fit and it definitely comes in at a fair price.